-Start the same way as it was done with the fly stitch by adding a straight stitch at the top of your leaf.
+- Start the same way as it was done with the fly stitch by adding a straight stitch at the top of your leaf, along the spine.

-To keep this an open fill make sure to leave a small gap between each fishbone stitch as you repeat them down your leaf.
+- To keep this an open fill, leave a small gap between each fishbone stitch as you repeat them down your leaf.

 If you want to add an outline (which is optional) around your open fill stitches try adding a simple back stitch.